Rubber Chip coating for Dog Agility Contact Equipment

 It pays to wear rubber gloves

-Lay down a sheet to catch any excess chip and mask off areas of the ramp not being covered Measure the area to be covered (viz A Frame contact zone 0.9 x 1.07 = 0.963 sq metre) Apply resin at the rate of 450ml per square metre (viz approx 430ml per contact zone of A Frame)
+Lay down a sheet to catch any excess chip and mask off areas of the ramp not being covered Measure the area to be covered (viz A Frame contact zone 0.9 x 1.07 = 0.963 sq metre) Apply resin at the rate of 400ml per square metre (viz approx 385ml per contact zone of A Frame)

-If your gear is exposed to the elements for long periods you can expect the resin to darken to a deep gold colour.
+If your gear is exposed to the elements for long periods you can expect the resin to darken to a deep gold colour and then eventually bleach back.
 The gear may be covered when not in use to reduce U.V. degradation.

 The equipment will be touch dry in 24-36 hours but it is best to allow 3-4 days before using the equipment